MicrosoftDocs/bot-docs/articles/framework-overview.md

 ---
 title: Bot Framework Overview | Microsoft Docs
-description: The Microsoft Bot Framework is a comprehensive offering that you use to build and deploy high quality bots.
+description: The Microsoft Bot Framework is a comprehensive offering used to build and deploy high quality bots.
-keywords:
 author: RobStand
 manager: rstand
 ms.topic: article